Global Net Lease Inc (GNL) Stock: A Look at the Analyst Recommendations - News Heater

 GNL’s Market Performance

-GNL’s stock has fallen by -2.69% in the past week, with a monthly rise of 0.93% and a quarterly rise of 11.66%.
-The volatility ratio for the week is 2.71% while the volatility levels for the last 30 days are 3.09% for Global Net Lease Inc The simple moving average for the past 20 days is 2.43% for GNL’s stock, with a -4.26% simple moving average for the past 200 days.
+GNL’s stock has risen by 0.50% in the past week, with a monthly rise of 7.31% and a quarterly rise of 15.11%.
+The volatility ratio for the week is 3.03% while the volatility levels for the last 30 days are 3.16% for Global Net Lease Inc The simple moving average for the past 20 days is 3.89% for GNL’s stock, with a -1.86% simple moving average for the past 200 days.

 Analysts’ Opinion of GNL